yiisoft/view/docs/basic-functionality.md

 Instead of an absolute file path, it accepts a name of a view in one of the following formats:

-- A name of a view starting with a slash (for example, `/blog/posts`) will be prepended with the base path that was passed to `Yiisoft\View\View` constructor.
+- A name of a view starting with a slash (for example, `/blog/posts`).
+It will be prepended with the base path that was passed to `Yiisoft\View\View` constructor.
 For example, `/blog/posts` will be resolved into `/path/to/views/blog/posts.php`.
 - A name of a view without the starting slash (e.g. `blog/posts`).
 The corresponding view file will be looked for in the context (instance of `Yiisoft\View\ViewContextInterface`) set via `$view->withContext()`.
-If the context instance was not set, it will be looked for under the directory containing the view currently being rendered (happens when rendering a view within another view).
+If the context instance was not set, it will be looked for under the directory containing the view currently being rendered.

 The view name may omit a file extension.
 In this case, `.php` will be used as the extension.
-For example, the view name `blog/posts` corresponds to the file name `blog/posts.php`.
+For example, the view name `blog/posts` correspond to the file name `blog/posts.php`.
 You can change the default file extension as follows:

 ```php